Florida health news and information

 February 12, 2012

-Your tips for "How to stick with a fitness routine" are good but right before "Measure your progress" you should add "Write down a realistic, measureable goal."
+Your tips for "How to stick with a fitness routine" are good but right before "Measure your progress" you should add "Write down a realistic, measurable goal."
 If you post that on the refrigerator or tape it to your TV remote, you're much more likely to stick with a fitness routine.

-Febrary 13, 2012
+February 13, 2012

 Great suggestion, Pawpaw.
 Thanks for sharing it.